nogalevy/ex4-java-neviim-ex4_tali_kalev_noga_levy/movie-app/README.md

 - only previous searches of type 'Title' are added to the search history
 - user can add movie item only once to cart
 - each movie/tv show has a modal, once opened displays more details about the item
+- the default items displayed are "trending" movies and tv shows retrieved using the '/trending/all/week?&language=en-US' TMDB API

 ## ============================================